France pays national tribute to New Wave actor Belmondo

 French President Emmanuel Macron called the actor a “national treasure,” and will lead Thursday’s first tribute ceremony at the gold-domed Invalides monument in Paris.

+Internationally acclaimed singer Charles Aznavour was also honored at Les Invalides after his death in October 2018.
+Belmondo was among those attending that ceremony.

-A private funeral is planned Friday.
+A private funeral for Belmondo is planned Friday.